 The car came equipped with an inline six or for the more adventerous, a 304 cubic inch V8.
 This gave it a compact car look on the outside with full size vehicle feel under the hood.
 A 3 speed manual, 3 speed automatic or a 4 speed manual transmission was available, offering an option for everyone.

-In its first year of production 145,528 Pacers left the Kenosha, Wisconsin AMC plant, marking a huge success for the company.
+In its first year of production 145,528 Pacers left the Kenosha, Wisconsin AMC plant.
+The numbers told a story of success but it would not last forever.
 The high sales numbers are attributed in part to the oil crisis that hit many other automakers like a brick.
 After two years on the market, and other brands rolling out their own small cars, sales began to dip.
 By 1979, the Pacer’s meager 22 mpg was no longer appealing.
 On December 3, 1979 the final Pacer left the same factory where production began.